Form 8606 is a multi-purpose form for reporting IRA transactions, specifically,

 - Nondeductible IRAs - For a MFJ return, select Taxpayer or Spouse

-- Enter Basis in all Roth IRAs
+- Basis in Roth Conversions (form line 24)

-Note: This is a guide on entering Roth distributions into the TaxSlayer Pro program.
+Note: This is a brief guide on entering Roth distributions into the TaxSlayer Pro program.
 This is not intended as tax advice.